VirgoCX Design System

 Header & Footer

 With the revamp of the main website virgocx.ca, the header and footer were standardized to ensure consistency ahead of the company’s international expansion (worldwide site – virgo.co).
 The design and organization of the header and footer were collaboratively developed with the product manager and head of the product team.
-In the design system, the header was structured into clear sections for navigation, search, and user actions, while the footer grouped links, company information, and secondary actions.
-This modular approach allows each element to be reused across products, maintaining a cohesive experience as the brand scales globally.

 DESIGN SYSTEM IN ACTION